cran/ichimoku/README.md

 widespread use in technical analysis worldwide.
 Translating as ‘one-glance equilibrium chart’, it allows the price action and market structure of financial securities to be determined ‘at-a-glance’.
+Incorporates an interface with the OANDA fxTrade API
+<https://developer.oanda.com/> for retrieving historical and live
+streaming price data for major currencies, metals, commodities, government bonds and stock indices.

 ## Installation